pranavpandey/small-app-support/README.md

 #### SmallTheme

 `SmallTheme` is a class to detect Primary and Accent colors from the theme.
-In ICS, it will return the Theme accent color.
-It also has some other functions like `showHint(view, string)`, `showHeaderHint(view, string)` to show hints for footer and header menu items respectively.
+In ICS, it will return the theme accent color.
+It also has some other methods like `showHint(view, string)`, `showHeaderHint(view, string)` to show hints for footer and header menu items respectively.

 ```java
 public class SmallAppSample extends SmallApp {